I have a small bedroom, will particular colours of bedding make the room look bigger?

 If you live in a rental, the good news is that they're probably already painted in a room expanding colour, white.
 If you have your own home and have darker, warmer colours on for the walls and ceiling, it may be time to change to create a more open feeling.

 Warm colours are cosy and yet they can make a room feel smaller, particularly brighter warm colours.
 They include colours with a base of yellow, orange and red.
 Blue, white, grey and green are cool colours.
 These tend to expand a room and make it feel larger.
 You can create an illusion of space by using cooler colours on the walls and floor to expand your space.
 That, however, does not mean you'll have to decorate with strictly green or blue or keep only neutral tones in the room.

-Decorate it with accent pieces, including your bedding, and stick with lighter shades such as neutral tones, particularly for the bedspread or duvet cover.
+Decorate it with accent pieces, including your bedding, and stick with lighter shades such as neutral tones, particularly for quilted bed covers or duvet covers.
 You can have a pattern, but keep it small and muted.
 Drawing attention to your bed with bright colours dwarfs the rest of the room.

 Blending the bedding with the wall is one way to add to the illusion of space.
 If you want some brighter colours, consider using accent cushion and small decorative items to bring in the colour.
 Duvet covers with a muted soft small pattern work far better to add a more spacious feeling than those with a larger brighter pattern.

 Stripes make a room seem larger.
 Use vertical or horizontal stripes to make the room seem longer or wider.
 If you want it to look wider, the stripes should go across the width of the room.
 For a longer appearance a duvet cover with the stripes going up and down.
 You can get the same effect and use them more sparingly by adding a striped bed runner at the end of the bed to accent a plain duvet cover.